 [Count] k Fetches the previous command.

 [Count]- Equivalent to the k command.

 [Count]j Fetches the next command.
 Each time the j command is entered, the next command is accessed.

 [Count]+ Equivalent to the j command.

-[Count] G Fetches the command whose number is specified by the Count parameter.
+[Count]G Fetches the command whose number is specified by the Count parameter.
 The default is the least recent history command.

-IString Searches backward through history for a previous command containing the specified string is terminated by a RETURN or newline character.
-If the specified string is prece (^), the matched line must begin with the String parameter.
-If the value of the String parameter, the previous string is used. ?String Same as IString except that the search is in the forward direction. n Searches for the next match of the last pattern to IString or ? commands.
+I String Searches backward through history for a previous command containing the specified string.
+The string is terminated by a RETURN or newline character.
+If the specified string is preceded by a carat (^), the matched line must begin with the String parameter.
+If the value of the String parameter is null, the previous string is used. ?String Same as IString except that the search is in the forward direction. n Searches for the next match of the last pattern to IString or ? commands.
 N Searches for the next match of the last pattern to IString or ? commands, but in the opposite direction.
 Searches history for the string entered by the previous IString command.

-Text modification edit commands
+Text modification edit commands: